Skills

 Projects

-The projects listed below are just some of the highlights from my time at AOL.
+The projects listed below are just some of the highlights from my time at AOL, Music Intelligence Solutions and Rails Machine.
 I've built a couple dozen separate search applications, two intranets not worth talking about, lots of prototypes, three major multi-month projects for products that never launched, Dashboard, Opera, Netvibes and a handful of other types of widgets, and more static pages for more purposes than I can remember.

 -